natecraddock/ziglua/docs.md

 For example, the functions `lua_newstate` and `luaL_newstate` are translated to `Lua.newState` and `Lua.newStateAux` respectively.

-Because Zig optimizes for readability, some abbreviations are expanded to make names more clear, like renaming `pcall` to `protectedCall`.
+Because Zig best practice is to communicate intent precisely, some abbreviations are expanded to make names more clear, like renaming `pcall` to `protectedCall`.

 ### Lua Initialization

 In the C API, there are two functions provided to initialize the main Lua state: `lua_newstate` and `luaL_newstate`.
 The former requires passing an allocator function to be used by Lua for all memory allocations, while the latter uses the default libc allocator.

 Ziglua provides a third option with the `Lua.init(Allocator)` function, which accepts a traditional Zig allocator.
-All three functions are available depending on your needs, but most likely you will want to use the `init` function.
-If you have special requirements for allocation, then `Lua.newState` would be useful. `Lua.newStateAux` is available, but Zig cannot track allocations made by libc so this is less safe.
+All three functions are available depending on your needs, but most likely you will want to use the `Lua.init(Allocator)` function.
+If you have special requirements for allocation, then `Lua.newState` would be useful. `Lua.newStateAux` is available if you wish to use the default libc allocator.

 ## Safety